naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 You can now start to build flows using the concept and example flows in this documentation for inspiration.

-.. tip:: Unless you are hosting your own instance of the skill, you can leave the default "MQTT Hostname" and "Web API Hostname" fields as-is.
+.. tip:: Unless you are hosting your own instance of the API, you can leave the default "MQTT Hostname" and "Web API Hostname" fields as-is.

 .. warning:: You only need to define your account configuration once, re-use this configuration across all of your flow.